Split pin

 Summary

-A split pin (UK usage) / cotter pin (USA usage) holding a rod in place with a washer
+A split pin (UK usage) / cotter pin (UK/USA usage) holding a rod in place with a washer

-The British definition of "cotter pin" is equivalent to US term "cotter".
+The British definition of "cotter pin" may include the equivalent to US term "cotter".
 To avoid confusion, the term split cotter is sometimes used for a split pin.
 A further use of the term "cotter pin" is the "crank cotter pin" used to lock bicycle pedal cranks to the bottom bracket axle.
 These are not "split" at all and are wedge shaped.

 Cotter pins: